 A look at career options: Writing books

-I have written three short books and I am planning to release a forth in a few months.
+As of 2020 I have written four short books.
 Books are not a significant part of my income but I have still made some money as an author.
 Here are my experiences.

 Writing with eye tracking

 I cannot type with my hands so I write books by using eye tracking.
 When I look at letters and words on the screen the eye tracking software types them.

 Each word may take between two and ten seconds to type.
 This is with using word prediction.